December-ways 1864 | Dawn to Noon | Cupola

 1:35

-All is quiet.
-The only sound is the unending sound of air moving and moving the night migrants in circles around the world.
+Quiet again.
+And the only sound the everlasting sound of air moving and moving the night migrants in circles around the world.

 November-soundways | Quiet | Irregular Visitors

-In November 1864 the Snell meteorological record reports a median temperature of 38º F, with the thermometer rising to a high of 62º F and falling to a low of 10,8º F. Rain and snow-melt totaled just over 6 inches; and 9 inches of new snow fell.
+In November 1864 the Snell meteorological record reports a median temperature of 38º F, with the thermometer rising to a high of 62º F and falling to a low of 10.8º F. Rain and snow-melt totaled just over 6 inches; and 9 inches of new snow fell.
 Stratus clouds were abundant, along with large numbers of nimbus clouds and occasional fog.
-Winds from the NW and W prevailed through the month, though SW and S winds also visited.
+Winds from the NW and W prevailed across the month, though SW and S winds also visited.
 November opened with three fine, cold days (Nov.
 1, 2, 3), followed by a day of rain (Nov.
 4), and another of snow and wind (Nov.
 5).
 After the rhythmic alternating of fine and rainy days between Nov.
 6 and Nov.
 10, clouds on Nov.
 11 and wind on Nov.
 12 presaged a violent snowstorm on Nov.
 13, followed by two more days of drifting snow.
-In the second half of the month, cloud cover and winds far outnumbered fine days (only Nov.
-16 and Nov.
-25 are marked as “fine”).
-The temperatures rose, with five warm days closing the month.

 Bird species in November’s scatterplot number under 70.

-Now winter is almost upon the world: the leaves from the canopy have fallen, grasses are withering, and daily the birds grow fewer.
+Now winter is almost upon the world: the canopy is bare, grasses are withering, and daily the sounds of birds grow fewer.

-In the day, here and there the fragmentary notes of a few migrant songbirds—Golden-crowned and Ruby-crowned Kinglets, Meadowlarks, Pine Grosbeaks, Redpolls, and Sparrows—scatter the air between billows of quiet.
+By day, the fragmentary notes of a few songbirds—Golden-crowned and Ruby-crowned Kinglets, Meadowlarks, Pine Grosbeaks, Redpolls, and Sparrows—scatter the air between billows of quiet.

 :37

-At night, on Northwest winds, the sound of the night migration of waterfowl navigating by the light of the moon and stars continues, though much diminished.
+By night, on Northwest winds, the silent migration of waterfowl navigating by the light of the moon and stars continues, though now diminished.

 1:35